How illuminAid’s Three-Part Intervention Delivers Lasting Value

 Real-World Impact

-Because our model is community-centric, scalable, and low-cost, it works across cultures and sectors.
+Because our model is community-centric, scalable and low-cost, it works across cultures and sectors.
 NGOs using video through illuminAid report deeper audience engagement, easier replication across locations, and stronger behavior change outcomes.